Skip to main content

 What is the best local dive bar in Honolulu?

-8 Fat Fat 8 on South Beretania Street is a top pick — a nearly 40-year-old neighborhood institution known for its roast chicken, cheap drinks, daily happy hour, karaoke, pool, and darts.
+8 Fat Fat 8 on South Beretania Street is a top pick — a nearly 40-year-old neighborhood institution known for its deep-fried Fat Fat special chicken, cheap drinks, daily happy hour, karaoke, pool, and darts.
 It's been featured by The Infatuation among Honolulu's best dives.

 What is 8 Fat Fat 8 known for?

-Its Fat Fat special chicken (crisp, light, almost batterless), Chinese-local fusion plates, affordable beer and cocktails, and a casual atmosphere with karaoke, darts, pool, and live sports.
+Its Fat Fat special chicken (deep fried, crisp, light, batter-free), Chinese-local fusion plates, affordable beer and cocktails, and a casual atmosphere with karaoke (when not too busy and no game's on), darts, pool, and live sports.

 Where can I find the best fried chicken in a Honolulu bar?